manjush3v/Comics/README.md

 ## Exploring the data

-Let's do some analytics using python tools on comic book data
+Let's do some analytics using python tools on comic book data.
+You can find the notebook [here] (http://nbviewer.ipython.org/github/manjush3v/Comics/blob/master/Comics.ipynb)

 ## Comic characters data